Zealandia-Systems/help-site-src/src/MachineStart.md

 # Machine Startup

+    Turn on your Machine at the controller

+    Make sure the USB is connected to the Computer

 ## Connecting to the machine

 1. Open Gladius
-1. Click on the blue button "Disconnected" at the top right of Gladius.
+2. Click on the blue button "Disconnected" at the top right of Gladius.
 It will show a drop down menu.
-1. Select the com port that is connected to controller and hit "Open"
+3. Select the com port that is connected to controller and hit "Open"

 ![image](images/GladiusConnect.png)